 San Jose de Chiquitos, Chochis, Santiago de Chiquitos, Aguas Calientes and Tucavaca Valley

-We start this trip at 08:00 in the morning.
+The commence of one of this Santiago Chiquitos Tours is at 08:00 in the morning.

 After about one hour driving we cross a river called "Rio Grande right after a police control point.